tmatsui21/tmatsui21/README.md

 ## About me

-- 🇯🇵👴 I’m Takashi Matsui, just 60 years old
+- 🇯🇵👴 I’m Takashi Matsui
 - 🐾 Started learning SwiftUI/xcode at age 60 to make an app for my beloved Maltese “Nico” passed away on my 60th birthday.
 - 🙏 SwiftUI/Xcode mentors wanted! 求む先生